Dulci-More: Folk & Traditional

 prefer to play in a DAD tuning, but want to incorporate songs found here).

-song is shown in a different tuning (DAC, DAG, DAD, DGA, DGG, DGD, or something
+a song is shown in a different tuning (DAC, DAG, DAD, DGA, DGG, DGD, or

-else) it is necessary to retune to that tuning to have the melody string sound
+something else) it is necessary to retune to that tuning to have the melody

-properly with the drones for the song.
-Since many dulcimers have 4 strings
+string sound properly with the drones for the song.
+Since many dulcimers have 4

 information about the tunings, here is a little explanation.
 Except for a few